younesgholamii/younesgholamii/README.md

 ## Hi there 👋

+🎓 I am Younes Gholami, a Back End Web Developer (specializing in Django Applications).
+I am also Pursuing my Bachelor in Computer Engineering and will graduate in 2027.

+ I am really enthusiastic about learning new technology.
+In 2013, I started learning English language.
+I started learning Python in 2023, and Django in 2024.
 <!--
 **younesgholamii/younesgholamii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.